osoftteam/dropboxQt/README.md

 You have to add dropboxQt to your LIB list (as shown in sample) and add path to cprj/src to the INCLUDE list.

 ###Current status
-Work in progress - use it as reference at your discretion.
-We need some time to clean up utility code and samples.
-Until the final integration with AridneOrganize - the host project, library code cannot be regarded as stable and tested.
+Work in progress - use at your discretion.
+Public interfaces are stabilized (unlikely to be changed in such a way that would break client code), examples are working, host application - AriadneOrganizer is being testest under all supported by Qt platforms.
+We call it beta.

 ###Features
 - connect to Dropbox using Api v2.